miguelcoria94/readme-for-listenup/README.md

   <a name="logo" href="https://aa-listen-up.herokuapp.com/"><img src="https://i.ibb.co/RvbxMX6/d143e1526e431e9668ad77077c6d4eae.png" alt="Listenup-home" width="80%"></a>
 </h1>

-## Basic Overview
+## Overview

 Listenup is podcast cataloging web application inspired by Goodreads.
 As a logged out user, you only have the ability to browse the front page.
 As a logged in user you have the ability to rate and review podcasts.
 As a logged in user you also have the ability to create, update and edit playlist.
+Listenup is built with Express JS, The Pug Template Engine, and Vanilla CSS.

 ![home gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker.gif)